isabella232/journeys.en/help/using/building-journeys/sharing-fetch-fields.md

 #### fetchErrorCode

 Code for fetch error.
 Present if the error has a code, such as an HTTP one.
-For instance, if the actionExecError is http, the code 404 represents the HTTP 404 error
+For instance, if the actionExecError is http, the code 404 represents the HTTP 404 error.

 Type: string